- 2SLGBTQ+ Resources

 The GSRC programs a wide variety of events.
 Some of these events are educational, while others are focused on creating social spaces for LGBTQ+ students.
 Their space is also home to a wide variety of resources, including safer sex supplies, gender-affirming resources, and a queer library containing over 1000 books.

-The Carleton University Engiqueers (CUE) are a student-run club for LGBTQ+ engineering students, although they are open to all Carleton students.
+The Carleton University Engiqueers (CUE) are a student-run club for 2SLGBTQ+ engineering students, although they are open to all Carleton students.
 They facilitate social and educational events throughout the school year, and work to promote inclusivity within the Faculty of Engineering and Design.
 Their office is located in room 3350 of the Mackenzie.
-You can find out more on their website or contact them via email at email@example.com.
+You can find out more on their website or contact them via email at firstname.lastname@example.org.

-The Carleton Pride & Science Alliance (PSA) is a new student initiative designed to promote inclusion and create a safer space for students in STEM who identify as part of the LGBT community.
+The Carleton Pride & Science Alliance (PSA) is a new student initiative designed to promote inclusion and create a safer space for students in STEM who identify as part of the 2SLGBT+ community.
 Keep an eye on their Instagram for more information!

 Ombuds Services is an independent office funded jointly by Carleton University, the Carleton Undergraduate Student Association (CUSA), and the Graduate Students’ Association (GSA)(through CUSA).
 An ombudsperson is a neutral, informal, confidential, and independent party whose role is to help resolve and mediate disputes.
 Their services are available to university staff and students, and they are able to assist with a wide variety of topics, for example: academic integrity allegations, student conduct violations, communication and interpersonal issues.
 Please note that the Ombudsperson does not provide legal advice.